What Is Aperture?

 When you’re setting up for a shot, keep this tip in mind:

-- The higher the number, more of your shot will be in focus.
+- The higher the number, the more of your shot will be in focus.

-- The lower the number, less of your shot will be in focus.
+- The lower the number, the less of your shot will be in focus.

-As for how you should use aperture in the context of your shot, you can ask yourself a few questions:
+As for how you should use aperture in the context of your shot, here are a few considerations:

-If your background is messy or busy, it can be distracting for the viewer to may attention to the subject of your shot.
+If your background is messy or busy, it can be distracting for the viewer and pull their attention away from the subject of your shot.
 Use a low aperture to blur your background!
 Stick to as low of an aperture as possible to focus on your subject and keep the background blurry.

 If you’re shooting landscape, you may want to use a higher aperture (f/16).
 With a higher aperture, more things in the shot will be in focus.

-If you’re still fuzzy on what setting to pick, try a couple of shots!
+If you’re still fuzzy on what setting to pick, go ahead and try a couple of shots!
 Take a couple shots at one f-stop, and if you don’t like that look, adjust accordingly.